-This Taco Stuffed Shells Recipe has all the delicious flavors of the tacos you love stuffed in a pasta shell.
-Talk about an edible pocket of love!
-Customize these stuffed shells with different protein substitutions or additional toppings or additional toppings to add ins.
+This Taco Stuffed Shells Recipe has all the delicious flavors of the tacos you love stuffed in a jumbo pasta shell.

-🌮 How to make this stuffed pasta shells recipe:
+How to make Mexican stuffed shells:

 - Spread them on a clean towel to drain and cool so they are easier to handle.